How random connectivity shapes the fluctuating dynamics of finite-size neural populations

 \subsection{Stability of the fixed-point solutions}

 In the presence of a non-zero transmission delay $d>0$, the fixed-point solution of the mean-field model may become unstable, leading to an oscillatory regime, see e.g.~\cite{BruHak08}.
 For such an instability to correctly predict oscillatory behavior of our microscopic network model, our mean-field theory must accurately describe the recurrent fluctuations in the network.
-Comparing simulations of the microscopic network models with simulations of the first- and second-order mean-field models (Fig.~\ref{fig:Asynchronous_vs_oscillations}a), we observe that for the chosen parameters the 1st-order MF model wrongly predicts strong oscillations when the actual population activity of the network is nearly constant corresponding to an asynchronous firing regime.
-In contrast, the 2nd-order theory correctly reproduces the constant population activity.

 The onset of oscillations can be understood by a linear stability analysis.
 To this end, we linearize the noiseless system around the fixed point.
 Small deviations of the mesoscopic variables, $\delta\bar h=\bar h(t)- \bar h_0$, $\delta\sigma^2=\sigma^2(t)-\sigma_0^2$, obey the linearized dynamics